trajkovski-lab/CMMG/README.md

-# CMGM
-Code for the construction of the CMGM collection
+# Code for the construction of the Comprehensive Mouse Gut Metagenome (CMGM) catalogue